-All master's theses that are written in public educational establishments and lead to a degree are, according to the Act on the Openness of Government Activities, official documents that are public unless specifically otherwise provided.
-(The Constitution of Finland, Section 12.2; Act on the Openness of Government Activities, Section 1).
+A thesis written by a student to complete a degree is a public document.
+All activities at the university are governed by the Act on the Openness of Government Activities, and also the public availability of theses is based on this legislation.
 The public availability of a thesis means that the university must present the thesis to anyone upon request.

 The Act also defines what kind of official documents are secret.
-Such are for example documents that contain information on business or professional secrets and documents that contain the basic materials for a dissertation or other scientific study, or the assessment of the same (Section 24).
-In master's theses the secret information should only be included in the background material.
+Such are for example documents that contain information on business or professional secrets and documents that contain the basic materials for a dissertation or other scientific study, or the assessment of the same.
+In theses the secret information should only be included in the background material.

 I want to use an image in my thesis and I need to ask permission for use.
 How can I request permission?

 You can usually begin requesting a permission by contacting the publisher.